julianfbeck/pl2mp3/README.md

 ```
 *This will split every mp3 file into 3 min clips, with proper names.

-### Start pl2mp3
+### Start pl2mp3:
-* After creating a Download Directory and customizing the config.json you can start **pl2mp3**.
-Run following command to start watching:
+* After creating a Download Directory and customizing the config.json you can start **pl2mp3** with the following command:
 ```shell
 pl2mp3 <Directory name>
 ```
-* **pl2mp3** will create a seperate folder for each playlist and will start downloading and converting all videos inside the playlists.
+* **pl2mp3** will create a separate folder for each playlist and will start downloading and converting all videos inside the playlists.
 * After that **pl2mp3** will look every 10 min for newly added videos to download them too.
 You can change the time by using the `--update <min>` flag.

-## About
+## About:
 ICS © [Julian Beck](https://github.com/jufabeck2202)